 Arguably, the CMD arête (full title, the Carn Mor Dearg arête) is the most exciting, awe-inspiring, and view-saturated route to the top of any British mountain.
-The fact that mountain also happens to be our highest only adds to the appeal.
+The fact that mountain is Ben Nevis, which also happens to be our highest, only adds to the appeal.

 Park in the North Face car park near Torlundy (NN144763).
 In summer this can be a real midge-fest, so come prepared!
 Take the winding uphill track through the woods, following signs for the North Face path.
 Where it leaves the trees, follow the path along the Allt a’ Mhuilinn.
 As you gain height, the first glimpses of the North Face come into view.